MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/arcade_drive_module/ArcadeDrive_learning_DC.md

 # Arcade Drive (DC Motors)

+The goal of this lesson is to teach you how to wire up your rover to be able to run in RC mode.
+You will have to:
+1. Wire the FlySky RC controller
+2. Wire the Motor controller for powering the drive motors
+3. Run the attached program to make your rover RC controlled!

+## Controlling Rovers

 There are two classic ways of controlling a 2 or 4 wheeled rover that has a tank drive drivetrain.

 From [xiaoxiae on Github](https://xiaoxiae.github.io/Robotics-Simplified-Website/drivetrain-control/tank-drive/):